opdavies/oliverdavies.uk/source/_posts/2019-09-13-live-blogging-symfonylive-london.md

 * Started a add higher level abstractions (e.g. Mailer), built on the lower ones.
 * Recently worked on PHPUnit assertions.
 Mailer in Symony 4.4.
 Can test if an email is sent or queued

+Building flexible high-level abstractions on top of low-level ones

 ### What's next?

+New component